karlzam/ringed-seal-docs/docs/manual-dataset.md

 - RS: ringed seal (or probably a ringed seal)
 - OK: other knock like signal

 If there is a ringed seal vocalization, pick another noise sample from the same wav file.

+- Negative segments were selected by:
+  - using full annotation tables containing vocalizations that were discarded so that no negative segments would be generated containing annotated RS vocalizations
+  - using the ketos function with a 4sec buffer and not allowing any overlap with existing annotations

 ## Process